guyco3/flight/README.md

 Flight booking management system for CSE344 @ UW

 # Setup Instructions
-1. PostgreSQL Server Setup
-Install PostgreSQL if you haven't already and start the PostgreSQL service
+1. PostgreSQL Server Setup: Install PostgreSQL if you haven't already and start the PostgreSQL service
-2. Database and Table Creation
-Create a new database for the flight booking system, then execute the SQL commands in the createTables.sql
+2. Database and Table Creation: Create a new database for the flight booking system, then execute the SQL commands in the createTables.sql
-3. Configuration
-Create a file named dbconn.properties in the root directory of the project with the following contents: text
+3. Configuration: Create a file named dbconn.properties in the root directory of the project with the following contents: text
 # Database connection settings
     flightapp.server_url = <url that postgres server is running>